claudio-silva/grunt-angular-builder/README.md

 10. Not only builds complete applications but also builds library projects, generating _readable_ redistributable source code files for them.

-11. Allows each module to have its own build configuration file.
-Just drag-and-drop a module to your project and it's ready to build!

-12. Integrates easily with other Grunt plugins to expand your build process with minification, optimization, preprocessing and/or compilation steps.
+11. Integrates easily with other Grunt plugins to expand your build process with minification, optimization, preprocessing and/or compilation steps.

 ### Roadmap